SJGLAB/CodonAttOpt/README.md

 We build our model based on the architecture [code](https://github.com/Devil625/Codon_Optimization)

 ## Contact Us
-If you have questions about using CodonAttention, please contact us.
+If you have questions about using CodonAttOpt, please contact us.